OperatorFoundation/shapeshifter-transports/README.md

 # The Operator Foundation

-[Operator](https://operatorfoundation.org) makes useable tools to help people around the world with censorship, security, and privacy.
+[Operator](https://operatorfoundation.org) makes usable tools to help people around the world with censorship, security, and privacy.

 ## Shapeshifter